AllenChenCU/rotary_embedding/README.md

 Author: Allen Chen

-Problem statement: The goal of this task is to extend regular Rotary Positional Encodings (or RoPE), presented in particular in [Heo et al., 2024].
+Problem statement (Extending RoPE mechanism): The goal of this task is to extend regular Rotary Positional Encodings (or RoPE), presented in particular in [Heo et al., 2024].
 The regular Rotary Positional Encoding mechanism applies rotation matrices with 2x2 blocks constituting learnable Givens rotations (2-dimensional rotations in spaces spanned by canonical directions).
 Can you design and test (see: Problem 1) an extension of the RoPE mechanism that applies blocks of arbitrary sizes?
 Remember that you would like to preserve the relative positional encoding property: the resulting rotation matrix $R_{1}R^T$ should depend only on the delta-vectors between the coordinate vectors associated with the tokens.

 ## Design